 Fish High in Omega-3 Fatty Acids

-An ounce of nuts can go a long way in providing key healthy fats along with helping to manage hunger.
+An ounce of nuts can go a long way in getting key healthy fats along with helping to manage hunger.
 In addition, they offer magnesium and fiber.
 Some nuts and seeds, such as walnuts and flax seeds, are a good source of omega-3 fatty acids.

-Fat-free Milk and Yogurt
+Milk and Yogurt

-Some of the above list can be tough on the budget depending on the season and where you live.
+Some of the items above can be tough on the budget depending on the season and where you live.
 Look for lower cost options such as fruit and vegetables in season or frozen or canned fish.
 Foods that are easier on the budget year ‘round are beans and whole grains that you cook from scratch.

 Give us your feedback!

 What do you think of our diabetes superfoods list?
 Do you regularly eat many of these?
 Do you avoid any?
 Are we missing any on our list?
 Give us some feedback and discuss with others on our Eating Right With Diabetes message board!